Maori Tours Kaikoura operated in Kaikoura from 1 January 2002 and was one of the first Maori cultural experiences of its

 We never entered tourism awards.
 To learn more visit www.rankers.co.nz.

 Earthcheck Platinum Certified

 This status suggests everyone in our small isolated town is contributing in some way towards sustainability and maintaining our unique and natural environment.

 We're very proud to be part of such a great community.

 In an age where there is increasingly more pressure on business to be more socially responsible – we’re thankful for the path we chose at the outset.

-Our family determined because we were delivering in the culture, we needed to make all our decisions based on traditional Maori values.
+Our family determined because we were in essence ‘trading in the culture’, we needed to make all our decisions based on traditional Maori values.

 Adhering to these values began even before we set up the business, as we firstly went to our whanau (family), kaumatua (the elders) and the Kaikoura Runanga (recognized tribal authority in our area) to explain what we were proposing for a cultural experience, and more importantly to seek their support and approval.
 If we hadn’t received this mandate, we wouldn’t be operating today.

 This was the right thing to do – and we believe that if you do the right thing, the right things will happen.
 The stories we tell are the stories of our whanau and hapu and it was essential they were okay with us telling them.